 An I.M.E. should not be confused with treatment provided by a “panel approved” or company selected doctor.
 Even though you may be treating with a company-approved or company-selected doctor, the insurance company may still be entitled to an I.M.E.
 Also, invasive testing, such as EMG’s (nerve test with needles) or FCE’s (Functional Capacity Evaluations) are not examinations and you may not have to attend them if requested by the insurance company.

 If you suffered multiple injuries in your work accident, the insurance company may be entitled to multiple I.M.E’s.
-If you are unsure whether you should attend a medical appointment scheduled by the insurance company, call an attorney immediately.
+If you are unsure whether you should attend a medical appointment scheduled by the insurance company, call a workers’ comp attorney immediately.
 As always, the individual facts of each case will determine whether you must attend.

 What happens if I miss an I.M.E. or refuse to attend?